ashuna-dev/Apple-Inspired-AI-Calculator/README.md

 ## 🎥 Demo Video

-Check out the demo video to see the Virtual AI Calculator in action:
+Check out the demo video to see the Virtual AI Calculator in action:60k+ reactions

 [Watch the Demo on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7221422183175139328/)